Anggeloo/PGM1/README.md

 1. Make sure you have a web server installed.

-2.Place the PGM1.php file in the root directory of your server.
+2. Place the PGM1.php file in the root directory of your server.

 3. Access your browser and open the corresponding URL.